lacyyy/csgo-scripts-and-configs/README.md

 Some files in here are work-in-progress and I will publish updated versions here.
 Check the [change log](https://github.com/lacyyy/csgo-scripts-and-configs/commits/main) for recent changes to the files.

+## ***"Will I get banned for using this?"***
+No!
+These scripts only work in your offline server and they don't get you VAC banned or anything!
+However, if you join official servers after using "**.nut**" scripts locally, you can get kicked.
+Restart the game to not get kicked again.
+If you run "**.cfg**" configs on an official server, you can get kicked too, avoid executing those.

 ## How to Download, Install and Use
 1. Download all scripts and configs in this collection by clicking the big green "Code" button on this page and then selecting "Download ZIP".